brandur/sorg/content/nanoglyphs-drafts/046-yaml.md

 I've been doing a lot of Kubernetes work for the last few months.
 The last time I touched Kubernetes was about ten years ago, deploying a podcast hosting service I was writing, and which turned out to be about as successful as the other 1,000 nascent podcast services of the era (as in, it doesn't exist anymore).
 There's new stuff, but a lot has stayed the same.

 A few high level impressions below.
-None of this will new to anyone who uses Kubernetes, which has got to be a lot of you at this point.
+None of this will new to anyone who uses Kubernetes, which, by now, must be many of you.

 * Oh boy is it impressively complicated.
 Pods, deployments, services, replica sets, and config maps, PDBs (pod disruption budget).
-The amount of YAML you need to achieve lift off is surprising even when you know going in there's going to be a lot of YAML involved.
+The amount of YAML you need to achieve lift-off is surprising even when you know going in there's going to be a lot of YAML involved.

 * [Overlays](https://notes.kodekloud.com/docs/Certified-Kubernetes-Application-Developer-CKAD/2025-Updates-Kustomize-Basics/Overlays) are a thing now.
 You don't just write YAML, you write a YAML _template_ which then generates the rest of the YAML.
 We have one overlay per region, generating to 50-100 per change.

 * It's a little surprising there isn't a `kubectl lint`?
 We had some remarkably stupid errors make it all the way to rollout like breached name length limits.
-(I realize there's third party linters, but a built-in solution would be such an obviously good idea.)
+(I know there are third-party linters, but a built-in solution would be such an obviously good idea.)

 * It's admirably functional.
 In my experience so far, pods schedule how they're supposed to, deploys just work, and features work as advertised.
 This is not a given for product this complex.